Jomy10/JAudio/README.md

 ### Wave files
 Currently, only wave files are implemented.

-The following example read bytes from a file, then inserts these bytes in a `WaveFile` struct and finally saves the file again.
+The following example reads bytes from a file, then inserts these bytes in a `WaveFile` struct and finally saves the file again.
 ```rust
 use jaudio::wave_file::*;